tiesvdp/OBD/README.md

 ## Installation
+To download these plugins, follow these steps:
+- Click on the green "Code" button on the top right of the repository.
+- Click on "download ZIP".
+- Unzip the downloaded folder.

-Just download and drag into your Ableton session!
+- Just drag the plugins into your Ableton session!

 I recommend creating a new MIDI track containing both the input and mothership plugin to handle the video processing on a single track.